whatsupmailbox/whatsupmailbox.github.io/_posts/2015-06-01-Birchbox-GAP-Collaboration.md

 <DL>

 <br>
-<mark>You don't need to be a subscriber to attend or purchase, but if you're interested in their monthly <a href="https://www.birchbox.com/invite/whatsupmailbox">Birchbox</a> subscription, here's some info about it:<mark>
+<p>You don't need to be a subscriber to attend or purchase, but if you're interested in their monthly <a href="https://www.birchbox.com/invite/whatsupmailbox">Birchbox</a> subscription, here's some info about it:<p>

-<p>Subscription: <a href="https://www.birchbox.com/invite/whatsupmailbox">Birchbox Man</a></p>
+<p>Subscription: <a href="https://www.birchbox.com/invite/whatsupmailbox">Birchbox</a></p>
-<p>Cost: $20 / month</p>
+<p>Cost: $10 / month</p>
 <p>Coupon: Use coupon code <a href="https://www.birchbox.com/invite/whatsupmailbox"><b>BB50OFF</b></a> to get 50% off your first box!</p>
-<p>What's in the box: Personalized assortment of grooming and style upgrades based on a profile you complete.
-Your monthly box includes 3-4 grooming samples and a lifestyle accessory.</p>
+<p>What's in the box: You'll receive 4-5 beauty samples that are matched with a profile you complete upon registration.
+You can modify this at any time.</p>
+<p>Coupon: Use coupon code <b>BBM25</b> to get 25% off your first box!
 <p>Subscribe <a href="https://www.birchbox.com/invite/whatsupmailbox">here</a> to start receiving their monthly boxes!</p>